-How can homeschool freshmen (and sophomores) get a jump on a powerful high school transcript?
+Here’s how homeschool freshmen can get a jump on the high school transcript.

 This is where your extracurricular activities come in.
 Tufts University (and other competitive universities) look for several things:

 - One is whether a student is well-rounded or specialized.
 Neither is better than the other.
 What they want in either is to see activities that are sustained over all four years or that you have a variety of activities in which you are immersed, rather than dabbling in activities a few hours here and a few hours there.